- Log in to the API Publisher (https://<HostName>:9443/store) as a user who has the publisher role assigned.

-Start the API Manager and create an API.
+Start the API Manager server and create an API.

-Click on the newly created API to see a new tab called External API Stores added to the API Publisher console.
+Click on the newly created API and note to see a new tab called External API Stores added to the API Publisher console.

 Note the following:

-- If the API creator deletes the API, each external store that it is published to will receive a request to delete the API.
+- If the API creator deletes the API, each external store that it is published to will receive a request to delete the API from the store.